 We know he's a person filled with hate.

-Joining us now is former Speaker of the House, Newt Gingrich, who called this what it is an act of war, and that President Obama cannot accept reality.
+Joining us now is former Speaker of the House Newt Gingrich, who called this what it is, an act of war, and that President Obama cannot accept reality.

 Why is there this mysterious reluctance, resistance?

-And in both cases, I mean, I think that the answer in the end is that if you really believe the enemy is this bad, the consequence in terms of policies you have to adopt is so dramatic that you do almost anything to avoid confronting the reality.
+And in both cases, I mean, I think that the answer in the end is that if you really believe the enemy is this bad, the consequence in terms of policies you have to adopt is so dramatic that you'll do almost anything to avoid confronting the reality.

-Uh, and the result is that they just cannot come to grips with reality.
+And the result is that they just cannot come to grips with reality.

-But that's a scary thought if if you're saying that the leader of the free world or the person that's running to replace now the leader of the free world has this disconnect from reality here.
+But that's a scary thought if you're saying that the leader of the free world or the person that's running to replace now the leader of the free world has this disconnect from reality here.

-I mean, let's let's go back.
+I mean, let's go back.

-For example I think the issue now of Syrian refugee, uh Syrian refugees coming into the country, Obama and Hillary Clinton have both said it's bigoted that we don't take them in, but yet we've heard from James Clapper, our National Director of Intelligence, James Comey,
+I think the issue now of Syrian refugee, Syrian refugees coming into the country, Obama and Hillary Clinton have both said it's bigoted that we don't take them in.

-our FBI director, Michael Steinbeck, our assistant FBI director, Mike McCall, the chairman of the House Homeland Security Committee, General John Allen, Obama's former special envoy to defeat ISIS, have all stated that and ISIS has stated as well that their plan for America is to infiltrate that population.
+But yet we've heard from James Clapper, our National Director of Intelligence, James Comey, our FBI director, Michael Steinbeck, our assistant FBI director, Mike McCall, the chairman of the House Homeland Security Committee, General John Allen, Obama's former special envoy to defeat ISIS, have all stated that, and ISIS has stated as well, that their plan for America is to infiltrate that population.

-Now that tells me that the president, that Democrats, that Hillary Clinton are willing to gamble with the lives of Americans to appease I don't know, some rationale of political correctness that they buy into.
+Now, that tells me that the president, that Democrats, that Hillary Clinton are willing to gamble with the lives of Americans to appease, I don't know, some rationale of political correctness that they buy into.

 Why would you risk one American life in light of Belgium and Paris, for example?

-Uh the people who are Islamic supremacists hate us.
+The people who are Islamic supremacists hate us.

 They hate all of us.